-We examine paleotemperature measurements, which are used to estimate temperatures of systems in Earth's past, as a case study given the growing interest in paleoclimate, the diversity of measurements available, and the field's relationship to unknown changes in the Earth-climate system through time.
+We use paleothermometry paleotemperature measurements, which intend to represent changes in the temperature of systems in Earth's ancient past, as a case study given the growing interest in paleothermometry paleotemperatures (Fig. 1), the diversity of measurements available, and the field's relationship to unknown changes in the Earth-climate system through time.
 We propose a theoretical framework and language that can more accurately distinguish different measurement-property relationships, which we hope will lead to more robust measurement calibrations, more transparent measurement outputs, and stronger interpretations.
 While paleoclimate is the focus below, the ideas described here apply to observational measurements across many fields of science.